nikist97/Python-DataStructures/README.md

-# Abstract and Tree Data Structures - Python
+# Abstract and Tree-like Data Structures - Python

 **_The repository contains Python-based implementations for some of the most famous data structures._**